You are here: Home / Faculty Book / Governing Documents (Purple Pages)

 Articles of Incorporation Of Gustavus Adolphus College Association of Congregations of The Evangelical Lutheran Church Of America

-We, the undersigned, for the purpose of forming a corporation under and pursuant to the provisions of Chapter 317 Minnesota Statutes, known as the Minnesota Non-Profit Corporation Act, do hereby associate ourselves together as a body corporate and adopt the following Articles of Incorporation.
+We, the undersigned, for the purpose of forming a corporation under and pursuant to the provisions of Chapter 317 Minnesota Statues, known as the Minnesota Non-Profit Corporation Act, do hereby associate ourselves together as a body corporate and adopt the following Articles of Incorporation.

-Name
+Article I: Name

 The name of this corporation shall be Gustavus Adolphus College Association of Congregations of the Evangelical Lutheran Church in America.

-Purpose
+Article II: Purpose

 The purpose for which this corporation is formed and organized is to elect persons to serve on the Board of Trustees of Gustavus Adolphus College; to strengthen Gustavus Adolphus College spiritually and academically; to support the Lutheran tradition of academic freedom; and to provide oversight and whatever financial assistance it may find feasible and appropriate.

-Members
+Article III: Members

-The members of this corporation shall be the members of the Board of Trustees of Gustavus Adolphus College and the congregations of the Evangelical Lutheran Church in America that elect membership in the corporation according to the procedures established in the by-laws or constitution of this corporation.
+The members of this corporation shall be members of the Board of Trustees of Gustavus Adolphus College and the congregations of the Evangelical Lutheran Church in America that elect membership in the corporation according to the procedures established in the by-laws or constitution of this corporation.

-Pecuniary Gain
+Article IV: Pecuniary Gain

-This corporation shall be a nonprofit organization and shall not afford pecuniary gain, incidentally or otherwise, to its members.
+This corporation shall be a non-profit organization and shall not afford pecuniary gain, incidentally or otherwise, to its members.

-Duration
+Article V: Duration

 The duration of this corporation shall be perpetual.

-Registered Office
+Article VI: Registered Office

-Individual Liability of Members
+Article VII: Individual Liability of Members

 The members of this corporation shall not be personally liable for the obligations of the corporation.

-Capital Stock
+Article VIII: Capital Stock

 This corporation shall have no capital stock, and no dues or fees shall be required as a condition of membership.

-Board of Directors of the Gustavus Adolphus College Association
+Article IX: Board of Directors of the Gustavus Adolphus College Association

 Section l: The government and management of this corporation shall be vested in its Board of Directors of at least six and not more than thirty-six (36) members, who shall be elected so that as nearly as possible one-third of their number are elected for three-year terms each year.